mrkamel/kraps/README.md

 as a new chunk to the list of chunks to process.
 Thus, if your number of file descriptors is unlimited, you want to set it to a higher number to avoid the overhead of multiple runs. `concurrency` tells Kraps how much threads to use to concurrently upload/download files from the storage layer.
 Finally, `retries` specifies how often Kraps should retry the job step in case of errors.
 Kraps will sleep for 5 seconds between those retries.
 Please note that it's not yet possible to use the retry mechanism of your background job framework with Kraps.
+Please note, however, that `parallelize` is not covered by `retries` yet, as the block passed to `parallelize` is executed by the runner, not the workers.

 Now, executing your job is super easy: